House of the Long Shadows: Plot

 Magee, Sebastian, and Mary search a series of tunnels behind a bookcase.
 During their search, they get separated and Sebastian is hanged to death from the ceiling.
 Mary makes it back to Corrigan and Lionel while Magee remains lost in the tunnels.
 Corrigan soon reveals that he, in fact, is Roderick and that he escaped his prison decades ago, but returns every now and then to make them think he was still trapped.
-He then proceeds to kill Lionel with a battle axe and chase Mary throughout the manor.
+He then proceeds to kill Lionel — who really killed the girl all those years ago and framed him — with a battle axe and chase Mary throughout the manor.
 Magee soon finds them and, after the ensuing fight, knocks Roderick down the stairs; during the fall, Roderick accidentally stabs himself with the axe.
-As Roderick is dying, his victims suddenly walk into the room, very much alive; it is revealed that all was a joke put on by Magee's publisher, even Roderick rises, his wound also a fake.
+As Roderick is dying, his victims suddenly walk into the room, very much alive; it is revealed that all was a joke put on by Magee's publisher; even Roderick rises, his wound also a fake.

-It is revealed that it was all Magee's story, as he finishes his novel and returns to give it to his publisher.
+It is then revealed that everything was part of Magee's imagination while writing the story, as he finishes his novel in the morning and returns to give it to his publisher.
 When his publisher gives him his $20,000 he proceeds to rip it up, as he has learned that some things are more important than money.
+Magee then meets Mary Jameson who looks exactly like the Mary Norton of his imaginary scenario.
+This is because she is his publisher's real secretary whom he had run into at the start of the piece and found attractive.
+Intrigued and after talking for a short while he asks her if she believes in love at first sight.
+She replies, 'why not?"
+As the couple walk out of the publisher's office and pass through the club bar down the hall, Magee notices that the waiter looks exactly like Lionel Grisbane, perhaps another subconscious transplant.
+Startled, he quickly hides his surprise and asks Mary to walk faster and get out of the place as quickly as they can.